 The only potential hurdle at some of these local eateries is that they tend to only have Korean menus.
 If you luck out, you’ll be able to point at a picture or point at someone else’s dish if you like what you see, but it would be a good idea to show up with a list of foods you’d like to eat, especially if you don’t read Hangul or speak Korean.

-Another option for eating cheaply in Seoul are the street food markets.
+Another option for eating cheaply in Seoul is the street food markets.
 Here you’ll find a lot of dishes that you can eat on the go for just a few dollars, plus the language barrier isn’t so scary since all you have to do is point at what you want.
 Some classic street food eats are:

 Tteokbokki (떡볶이) – Soft rice cakes served in a sweet red chilli sauce.